AlwynBarry/SimplePrayerDiary/readme.txt

 = I want to limit the number of events in the shortcode. =

-You can use a shortcode parameter for showing events a limited number of events:
+You can use a shortcode parameter for showing a limited number of prayer items after today's date:

-	[simple_prayer_diary posts_per_page="3"]
+	[simple_prayer_diary posts_per_page="5"]

+I want to show a whole month of prayer items:

+	[simple_prayer_month_diary]

 == Screenshots ==